brodynelly/paal-test/README.md

 How It All Works
 ----------------

 *   **Docker & Environment Variables:** Docker Compose automatically loads your `.env` file to replace placeholders in the configuration.
-This ensures consistency across environments and makes it easy to adjust credentials, ports, and other settings.
+This ensures consistency across environments and levels of production.
+Simply by changing our env variables, we can have a production build in less than a week.
+This also makes it easy to adjust credentials, ports, and other settings.
 *   **MongoDB Replica Set:** MongoDB is configured to run as a replica set even if it's a single node.
 A key file is mounted for secure inter-node authentication, and the container automatically creates a root user based on your `.env` variables.
 After container startup, you manually initiate the replica set using `rs.initiate()`.
 *   **Development Workflow:** The frontend service is set up for development with live reloading by mounting your source code directory.
 The backend service connects to MongoDB using a connection string that includes the replica set and authentication parameters.
 *   **Backup and Restore:** The backup script leverages MongoDB’s `mongodump` and `mongorestore` commands to maintain a consistent dataset across local machines, ensuring every developer works with the same data.